status-im/bigbrother-specs/data_sync/mvds.md

 A maximum of one payload is sent to peers per epoch, this payload contains all `ACK`, `OFFER`, `REQUEST` and `MESSAGE` messages for the specific peer.
 Payloads are created in reaction to messages recieved by peers or new messages being sent by a node.

-The following rules dictate how payloads are constructed every epoch:
+The following rules dictate how payloads are constructed every epoch for any given peer:

- - A node initially offers a message, this means an `OFFER` is added to the next payload and the state.
+ - A node initially offers a message, this means an `OFFER` is added to the next payload and the state for the given peer.
- - When a node recieves an `OFFER`, a `REQUEST` is added to the next payload and the state.
+ - When a node recieves an `OFFER`, a `REQUEST` is added to the next payload and the state for the given peer.
- - When a node recieves a `REQUEST` for a previously sent `OFFER`, the `OFFER` is removed from the state and the corresponding `MESSAGE` is added to the next payload and the state.
+ - When a node recieves a `REQUEST` for a previously sent `OFFER`, the `OFFER` is removed from the state and the corresponding `MESSAGE` is added to the next payload and the state for the given peer.
- - When a node receives a `MESSAGE`, the `REQUEST` is removed from the state and an `ACK` is added to the next payload.
+ - When a node receives a `MESSAGE`, the `REQUEST` is removed from the state and an `ACK` is added to the next payload for the given peer.
- - When a node receives an `ACK`, the `MESSAGE` is removed from the state.
+ - When a node receives an `ACK`, the `MESSAGE` is removed from the state for the given peer.
  - All messages that require retransmission are added to the payload, given `Send Epoch` has been reached.

 <!-- Batch Mode? -->